sqlmartini/aml-compute-shutdown/README.md

 ## 1. Create AAD Service Principal

 The Azure functions will authenticate to the AML workspace using an AAD service principal.
-The powershell commands will create a new service principal and print out the object ID, client ID, and secret.
+The powershell commands below will create a new service principal and print out the object ID, client ID, and secret.
 Store these values as they will be needed in later steps.
 Be sure to replace "ServicePrinicpalNameHere" with the name you want to use.

 ```powershell
 $sp = New-AzADServicePrincipal -DisplayName ServicePrincipalNameHere